-SAFEGUARDING OVERVIEW SHEET (To be included in the child's CP file when concerns are logged fo r the first time) Name of childDOB: Date file created Nature of concern: Other known names Address Other family members: (include full name, relationship e.g. mother, stepfather etc. For U18s, include age, if known) Are any other child protection files held at the setting relating to this child or connected to him/her?
-YES/NO another child closely If yes, which files are relevant?
+SAFEGUARDING OVERVIEW SHEET (To be included in the child's CP file when concerns are logged for the first time) Name of child_____DOB: Date file created Nature of concern: Other known names Address Other family members: (include full name, relationship e.g. mother, stepfather etc. For U18s, include age, if known) Are any other child protection files held at the setting relating to this child or another child YES/NO closely connected to him/her?
+If yes, which files are relevant?
 Name and contact number of Social Worker (Children's Social Care) or CAF details: Name and contact number of any other agency workers involved: Name of lead person responsible for reviewing this record:

-APPENDIX 5: 'What to do if you are worried a child is being abused or neglected' flowchart abuse (including child sexual exploitation) at: www.wiltshirelscb.org
+APPENDIX 5: 'What to do if you are worried a child is being abused or neglected' flowchart